“I remember only ideas and sensations.” (Ulysses, the Corrected Text, page 7.)

 I was fortunate to have studied with Loran, and, fifty years later, to have seen for myself the basis of his contribution to understanding the development of modern art.

-Erle Loran took the photograph below, sometime before its publication in the April, 1930, edition of The Arts (p.
+Erle Loran took the photograph below, and published it in the April, 1930, edition of The Arts (p.
 528).
-He included it in the 1959 second edition of his book “Cézanne's Composition” (p.
+He included the photo in the 1959 second edition of his book “Cézanne's Composition” (p.
 60).

-The photograph also appears, on page 501, of the first volume of Rewald's catalogue resonné of Cézann's work, published in 1998.
+The photograph also appears, on page 501, of the first volume of Rewald’’s catalogue resonné of Cézanne's work, published in 1998.
 The caption reads, “Motif for No. 837.
 (Photograph John Rewald, circa 1935)”.

 For the last forty years I have spent part of every summer in Montana.

-Angeles National Forest-Highway 39, Angeles Crest Highway, Highway 2, Cajon Pass, Mount Wilson Trail, Mount Baden Powell, Old Baldy, Mount San Antonio, Pine Beatles.
+Angeles National Forest-Highway 39, Angeles Crest Highway, Highway 2, Cajon Pass, Mount Wilson Trail, Mount Baden Powell, Old Baldy, Mount San Antonio, Camp Mountain View, Pine Beatles.

 The Sierra Nevada - Owens Valley, Yosemite, Mount Whitney, Mono Pass.